James (band): Reunion: 2007–present

 The band announced plans to release two mini-albums by April 2010.
 The Night Before was released on 19 April, although its follow-up, The Morning After, was released later than expected, on 2 August 2010.
 Following the release of The Night Before, the band embarked on a UK tour, the Mirrorball Tour, premièring songs from the album.
 Another UK tour took place in December.
 Both this tour and the US release of both mini-albums together as a 2-CD set called The Morning After The Night Before.
 A 19-date North American tour began in September to promote the combined album as well as showcase the songs before the UK tour.

 At the beginning of 2011, Tim Booth announced that he was working on some new solo material, although James remained active, participating in the Lollapalooza festival in Chile.
-The band appeared at The Coachella Valley Music and Arts Festival on 13 and 20 April in Indio, California and Hard Rock Calling 2011 on 24 June in Hyde Park, London, where they were joined by Kaiser Chiefs and headline act The Killers.
+The band appeared at the Coachella Valley Music and Arts Festival on 13 and 20 April in Indio, California and Hard Rock Calling 2011 on 24 June in Hyde Park, London, where they were joined by Kaiser Chiefs and the headline act, the Killers.
 Towards the end of 2011, James signalled a departure from their previous touring style, with the announcement of a series of dates in October and November of that year including an orchestra and a choir.
 This short, ten date tour saw James performing their back catalogue accompanied by the Orchestra of the Swan and the Manchester Consort Choir.
 They played at Kendal Calling Festival 2012 and toured again in 2013.

 James's first new album in six years, La Petite Mort, was released on 2 June 2014 along with a promo single "Moving On".
 In July 2014, the band headlined on the Castle Stage for Camp Bestival at Lulworth Castle in Dorset and announced a ten date UK tour starting on 10 November, preceded by an 11 October headlining of the entertainment at the Rugby league Super League grand final at Old Trafford, performing a set before the game and in the half time show.